 When you finish filing your tax return you may find that you owe the IRS money.
 If you then find out that you cannot pay these taxes in full, this is not a good position, but all in all, one that you can work with.
-Of course, you need to pay your debt sooner rather than later.
+Of course, you need to pay your liability sooner rather than later.
 There are many ways to pay what you owe, and you should definitely consider all of them.

 - A higher interest rate than what the IRS offers.
-When you put your debt on a credit card you will probably pay more in interest than you would if you were to apply for an installment agreement.
+When you put your liability on a credit card you will probably pay more in interest than you would if you were to apply for an installment agreement.
 This is definitely true if you have bad credit and your interest rate is 15 percent or more.
-The IRS wants you to put the debt on your credit card so they get paid.
+The IRS wants you to put the liability on your credit card so they get paid.
 Although it may benefit them, it does nothing good for you.

-- Once you move your debt to a credit card there is no way to settle with the IRS.
-Simply put, this debt is now on your shoulders and the IRS does not care what you do.
+- Once you move your liability to a credit card there is no way to settle with the IRS.
+Simply put, this liability is now on your shoulders and the IRS does not care what you do.
 As noted above, they push people towards credit cards because they get what they, the money.
-Before you decide on any option, no matter what it may be, you may want to attempt to settle your debt with the IRS.
+Before you decide on any option, no matter what it may be, you may want to attempt to settle your liability with the IRS.
 Remember, the moment that you pay with a credit card your chance for settling goes out the window.
 Do you really want to give up this right just so you can pay a high rate of interest?

 - Service fees.
 The companies that accept credit card payments on behalf of the IRS, such as Link2Gov, are going to hit you with a service fee of 1.95 percent or more.
 And yes, this is on top of the interest that you will pay to your credit card company.
 You may want to compare rates on leading credit cards at credit card comparison website.